 For instance, passporttofriday is a popular luxury travel account on Instagram.
 Run by travel advisor Chelsea Martin, the account inspires wanderlust by showcasing aesthetically attractive destinations and accommodations worldwide.

-The account has about 24,000 followers, boasting beautiful images and several promotional posts.
-While Chelsea Martin doesn’t have the volume of followers that the Kardashians do, she has succeeded in creating a community of followers interested in luxury travel.
+The account has about 27,000 followers, boasting beautiful images and several promotional posts.
+While Martin doesn’t have the volume of followers that the Kardashians do, she has succeeded in creating a community of followers interested in luxury travel.

-Companies hoping to appeal to this audience can easily target them through partnerships with specialized accounts like hers.
+Companies hoping to appeal to this audience can easily target them through partnerships with specialized accounts and types of influencers like her.

-With more engaged followers of similar interest groups, micro-influencers serve as a competitive alternative to partnering with a larger, more expensive macro-influencer.
+With more engaged followers of similar interest groups, micro-influencers serve as a competitive alternative to partnering with larger, more expensive macro-influencers.

 Because of this, nano-influencers play a crucial role in connecting their followers to new content and products because of their niche focuses.

-In fact, the most popular way for social media users to discover new content is through influencer content.
+In fact, the most popular way for social media users to discover new content in 2021 was through influencer content.
 Twenty-two percent of people (22%) find new social content and accounts via influencers.

 Nano-influencers can curate niche interest groups and are most likely to effectively introduce products that align with their audience’s specific interests.
 Businesses working with nano-influencers will benefit from their highly engaged, trusting audience.